hoothin/UserScripts/Pagetual/README.md

 include
 --
-Selector of the element which must include
+Selector or xpath of the element which must include

 exclude
 --
-Selector of the element which must not include
+Selector or xpath of the element which must not include

 wait
 --